Cha-K28/Interactive-frontend-milestone-project/README.md

 Most importantly, the map worked as it should.

 The site works fine on both mobile and laptops.

+Phone Screen sizes varied from Iphone 5/SE to Iphone 11.

-It was also tested on a larger 22 inch monitor.
+Laptop screen sizes included 13" and 15.6".
+It was also tested on a larger 22" monitor.
 The media quiries also work as they should.

+IT was tested using both chrome dev tools and actual devices.

+I also sent it to friends and family for user testing.

 ### Issues

 Contact Form:
 1. A message can be submitted even if every field is left blank.
 Unfurtunatley with time restraints i couldn ammend this.
 2. After clicking ok on the sucess message the site should return to its home page.
 This does not yet work, instead we get a 404 error.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+Strangley this worked fine when testing in Gitpod.

+Map:
+1. The zoom icons, the toggle full scrren icon and the street view icon are missing.
+This may be a google issue.

 ## Deployment